 The Company's capital is composed of long-term debt and shareholders' equity.
 The Company's aim is to maintain a level of capital that is adequate to meet several objectives, including an acceptable Leverage ratio in order to provide access to adequate funding sources to support current operations, pursue its internal growth strategy and maintain capital flexibility.
+The Company may repurchase subordinate voting shares for cancellation pursuant to a NCIB or SIB, issue capital stock, or vary the amount of dividends paid to shareholders.

-The Company's objective is to maintain a Leverage ratio of 3.5 or less, which was continuously achieved during the years ended January 31, 2017 and 2016.
+The Company's objective is to maintain a Leverage ratio of 3.5 or less, which was continuously achieved during the years ended January 31, 2018 and 2017.

-For the years ended January 31, 2017 and 2016 [Tabular figures are in millions of Canadian dollars, unless otherwise indicated]
+For the years ended January 31, 2018 and 2017 [Tabular figures are in millions of Canadian dollars, unless otherwise indicated]

-29. COMMITMENTS AND CONTINGENCIES
+28. COMMITMENTS AND CONTINGENCIES